Nertil/TaskManager/README.md

 [I recommend ripple plugin for chrome](https://chrome.google.com/webstore/detail/ripple-emulator-beta/geelfhphabnejjhdalkjhgipohgpdnoc)

-You can find a generate apk for android under the folder "generated apk".
+You can find a generate apk for android under the folder "mobile/generated apk".